The Benefits of Having a Healthy Relationship with Chocolate

 - The higher the cocoa content, the more beneficial flavonols the chocolate contains.
 Most of the benefits seen in research are associated with chocolate that has at least a 70% cacao content.

 - Researchers have not come up with a hard and fast recommendation of how much dark chocolate should be consumed to achieve these health benefits.
-Vizthum says that you should look for a minimally processed dark chocolate with at least 70 percent cacao content, and maybe have an ounce as an occasional treat.
+Experts recommend minimally processed dark chocolate with at least 70 percent cacao content, and maybe have an ounce as an occasional treat.

 - You should always check the label to be aware of the calorie, fat and sugar content, which could potentially affect the overall health benefit.